joeyamyers/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/96351306/148727385-2af25cbc-90a0-4a20-adb7-e397e988777c.png)

 Pivot tables and charts were utilized to determine whether a campaign's launch date (month) had any bearing on its outcome.
 There were three possible outcomes for a Kickstarter campaign: successful, failed, or canceled.
 I started by subsetting the dataset into a pivot table and then filtered the pivot table to only show the "theater" parent category to compile projects most similar to Louise's.
-Each theater Kickstarter was then organized by its outcome and according to which month the campaign began.
+Each theater Kickstarter was then organized by its respective outcome and according to which month the campaign began.

 I created a chart (seen above) in order help visualize the findings from the pivot chart.
 With each month of the year as the X-axis and the agggregated count of each outcome on the Y-axis, the chart made it apparent which months were most and least successful based on launch date.